-Career Services – FTC has a dedicated career services office that will help with externship placement as well as post-graduate job placement.
+Career Services FTC has a dedicated career services staff that will assist with post-graduate job placement.
 Among our other assets is our Medical Advisory Board consisting of members of the medical community that give insight into the training needed to succeed in today’s Medical Assisting careers.
-The Advisory Board also serves as a connection to externship and job placement.
-Career Services is dedicated to helping you make a smooth transition from student to working professional.
+The Advisory Board also serves as a connection to job placement.
+Career Services is dedicated to assisting you make a smooth transition from student to working professional.

 Find Out More